tetrapod00/godot-docs/tutorials/export/exporting_for_android.rst

 - **Release User:** Replace with the key alias.
 - **Release Password:** Key password.
 Note that the keystore password and the key password currently have to be the same.

-Don't forget to uncheck the **Export With Debug** checkbox while exporting.
+Don't forget to uncheck the :btn:`Export With Debug` checkbox while exporting.

 .. image:: img/export-with-debug-button.png